rckrieger/resume/README.md

 # Getting Started with this Repo
 Hi.
 This is Rebecca's interactive resume.
-She hesn't deployed it yet, but until then feel free to build it yourself.
+She has deployed it to:
+Most of the work for it was done in this repo- https://github.com/rckrieger/Rebecca-Live-Resume, but after she deleted the gh-pages branch to try to change the URL, it would not rebuild without errors.
+Reverting was failing too, so she took her last working commit and copied the files into a new repo

 ## How to run locally